 At GYLC, you’ll have the opportunity to immerse yourself in the cultural aspect of your program experience.
 You will explore Washington, DC, Philadelphia, and New York City and discover all of the illustrious landmarks these cities have to offer.

-In Philadelphia, you will have lunch and explore the renowned University of Pennsylvania campus on your way to New York.
+In Philadelphia, you will enjoy lunch and explore the renowned University of Pennsylvania campus on your way to New York.

 Think Globally at Fascinating Site Visits

 You will be immersed in the culture, history, and world views of the diverse people who are key players on the global stage during GYLC’s fascinating site visits.

 U.S. Department of State in Washington, D.C. – Students received a briefing on diplomacy from subject-matter experts

 Explore your role as a global leader by using your communication and negotiation skills to bring your peers to a consensus on an issue of worldwide

 In a Global Summit simulation, which may be held at the United Nations headquarters and is based on UN Sustainable Development Goals (SDGs), you and your fellow scholars will act as diplomats representing various countries on international commissions.
 You'll draft policy proposals; debate how to mobilize efforts to end all forms of poverty, fight inequalities, and tackle climate change; pass resolutions; and adopt plans of action.